Giannis Loukinas: Early career

 Loukinas started his football in the academy of Agia Paraskevi.
 After scoring twice against Olympiacos in friendly matches, he was signed on loan by Olympiacos and moved to the club's U20 squad.
 After a year at Olympiacos, he returned to Agia Paraskevi, where he broke through the first team in the 2008–09 season, appearing in 29 matches and scoring six goals.

 His performances earned him a transfer to Super League 1 club Panionios.
-Loukinas made his first team debut in a home defeat against Larissa.
-He would play in one more match before he was loaned out to Kalloni and PAO Rouf.
+Loukinas made his first team debut in a home defeat against AEL.
+He would play in one more match before he was loaned out to AEL Kalloni and PAO Rouf.

-In the 2011–12 season he was indispensable for Niki Volou appearing in all but four matches and scoring three goals in the club's push for promotion.
+In the 2011–12 season he was indispensable for Niki Volos appearing in all but four matches and scoring three goals in the club's push for promotion.

 He played for Fokikos in the 2012–13 season making 24 appearances with three goals before a hernia injury forced him out for the rest of the season.

 On 3 August 2013, Loukinas signed for Chania.
 His first goal for Chania was an injury time winner against Acharnaikos on 24 November 2013.
 He would play 34 matches for Chania on the season, scoring nine goals.